mitranim/fpx/docs/html/partials/bool.md

 ### `isPlainObject(value)`

-True if `value` is a normal, honest-to-goodness object and not something fancy-shmancy.
+True if `value` is a normal, honest-to-goodness dictionary and not something fancy-shmancy.

 ```js